Legend1991/secret-company-test-task/README.md

-# Test task for Pyypl Group Ltd.
+# Test task for Secret Company Ltd.

 To run app on an ios simulator:
 - If you have already installed Node on your system, make sure it is Node 8.3 or newer.